ANTI MONEY LAUNDERING POLICY

 In the event of a conflict between Arwena Limitedand a Client, terms expressed in English and expressed in any other language, the terms expressed in English shall prevail over those expressed in any other language.

-The Company shall comply with the guidelines and directions issued by the Central Bank of Saint Vincent and the Grenadines for the implementation of the legislative requirements.
+The Company shall comply with the guidelines and directions issued by the Central Bank of Republic of Marshall Islands, for the implementation of the legislative requirements.

-The Company shall follow the Central Bank of Saint Vincent and the Grenadines due diligence procedures and other requirements with respect to the acceptance of large cash deposits and in cases of doubt, they shall seek the advice of the Central Bank.
+The Company shall follow the Central Bank of Republic of Marshall Islands, due diligence procedures and other requirements with respect to the acceptance of large cash deposits and in cases of doubt, they shall seek the advice of the Central Bank.

 The Company shall determine the identity of the beneficial ownership of all their clients’ accounts and shall not open or maintain such accounts, unless they are satisfied of this requirement, as stipulated in the AML regulation and the legislative requirements.
 The AML laws and the applicable regulation, hereinafter, called the “AML Act”.